pjkarlik/css-sprite-animatior/README.md

 ## Use

 Click anywhere on the grid to add a color, click again to erase or use a new color.
-You can also add a new frame, delete, save edits over and continue.
+You can also add a new frame, delete, copy and paste.
 The animation will start to play as soon as a second frame is created.
 Click 'NEW' to start fresh!

 ##### Keyboard Shortcuts

 - [arrow keys] position on grid
 - [n]ew frame
-- [s]ave frame
 - [c]opy frame
 - [v] paste frame